-The NMR Facility is one of three research facilities located in the Department of Chemistry and Chemical Biology (in the College of Arts and Sciences) at the University of New Mexico.
+The NMR Facility is one of two research facilities located in the Department of Chemistry and Chemical Biology (in the College of Arts and Sciences) at the University of New Mexico.

 Please visit it as well.

-The 72nd (NMR)**2 meeting will be Saturday, 5 May, 2018 at UNM.
+The 73rd (NMR)**2 meeting will be Saturday, Fall, 2018 at TBD.
 Please click on the link below for details.